 Congratulations on being accepted to Illinois through an exchange program!
 We can't wait to welcome you to campus.

-You should plan to arrive no later than the Wednesday before classes begin.
+You should plan to arrive no later than the Tuesday before classes begin in order to attend the mandatory exchange student orientation.
 Upon arrival, you should check in with the International Student and Scholar Services Office.

 The "Term/Year" on your Notice of Admission (NOA) indicates the term your exchange program begins.
 If you applied for the academic year, your NOA will only indicate the fall term.

 All LAS exchange students are coded in the University of Illinois system as a non-degree, undergraduate student no matter what level you are at your home university.

 All international students are required to obtain a visa before entering the United States.
 You need your Notice of Admissions and DS-2019 to apply for a J1 visa for the duration of your stay.

 Before applying for your J1 visa, you need to pay the Student and Exchange Visitor Information System (SEVIS) fee.
 Instructions for making payment are available on the SEVIS website.

 Once you have paid the SEVIS fee, you will need to apply for your visa and schedule an appointment at the nearest designated U.S. consulate or embassy.
 For more information on applying for a visa, please consult the U.S. Department of State Exchange Visitor page.
 International Student and Scholar Services will be your resource for all visa-related matters.
 Please note that you have to maintain full-time student status (12 credit hours per semester) at Illinois to maintain your visa status.